DevExpress/devextreme-angular/README.md

 ```

 To configure options that can accept a configuration object or an array of configuration objects, use `dxi-` prefixed components.
-The following example demonstrates how to configure the [valueAxis](https://js.devexpress.com/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/valueAxis/) option of the Chart widget:
+The following example demonstrates how to configure the [valueAxis](https://js.devexpress.com/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/valueAxis/) option of the dxChart widget:

 ```html
 <dx-chart [dataSource]="data">